-Planning tools everyone should consider - to ensure your estate is organised simply and efficiently…
+Writing a will and other estate planning tools - to ensure your estate is organised simply and efficiently

 Regardless of age, it’s sensible to write a will once you have acquired assets.
 This will ensure that your estate is distributed in line with your wishes when you die.
 Writing a will can also save your family and friends time and money.
 And it can make sure you don’t pay more inheritance tax than you need to.